 CHEESE CHOICES – IT’S A HARD LIFE!

 Even the type of cheese is adaptable.
 Cheddar is obviously my favourite type of cheese, and I’m sure you can find evidence of that in almost any recipe on my blog that has cheese as an ingredient, but you could use Gouda or Havarti or even Swiss!
 Since you want to flavour of the vegetables and the creamed soup to be the highlight of the dish, I would not recommend a strong cheese, but you decide!

 As you can see from one or two of my photographs, this is the perfect make ahead dish.
-Once the casserole had completed cooled, I transferred some of it to a container for refrigeration.
+Once the casserole had completely cooled, I transferred some of it to a container for refrigeration.
 Are those aluminum storage containers not the cutest?
-I found them while shopping at HomeSense with Margaret.
+I found them while shopping at HomeSense.
 I had to have them and thought immediately about featuring one of them in a blog post that would allow for freezer-friendly recipes.